stdword/logseq13-shorten-my-links/README.md

 5. ⚠️ The important point here is: every new plugin release should be updated manually

 ## FAQ

+> ❗️ Some parts of this plugin heavily rely on Logseq's Document Object Model (DOM) structure.
+This means that every Logseq update could potentially break specific plugin functions.
+If you notice anything unusual, please create an issue with details.

 ### Plugin doesn't work.
 How to fix?
 Reinstall the plugin manually:
 1. In Logseq: Open the plugins page (press `t p`)
 2. In Logseq: Open plugin **text** settings